Unleashing Adventure: Trail Running with Your Dog

 Consulting with your veterinarian

 Before embarking on a trail running adventure with your dog, it is vital to consult with your veterinarian.
 They will assess your dog's overall health, fitness level, and any specific conditions or concerns that may require attention.
-Your vet can advise you on the appropriate distance, terrain, and intensity for your dog's age, breed, and .
+Your vet can advise you on the appropriate distance, terrain, and intensity for your dog's age, breed, and size.
 They can also ensure that your dog is up to date on vaccinations and parasite prevention.
 Consulting with your veterinarian is the first step towards a safe and enjoyable trail running experience for both you and your furry friend.

 Ensuring your dog is physically fit